 Visitor use management is the proactive and adaptive process for managing characteristics of visitor use and the natural and managerial setting using a variety of strategies and tools to achieve and maintain desired resource conditions and visitor experiences.

-Interagency Visitor Use Management Council members and technical advisers presented in a two-part webinar series co-hosted by IUCN World Commission on Protected Areas Tourism and Protected Areas Specialist Group and the council.
-The presentations focused on implementing the Visitor Use Management Framework into ongoing projects.
-In Part I, presenters provided an overview of the Visitor Use Management Framework as well as a case study using the Zion National Park Visitor Use Management Plan.
-In Part II, a brief overview of the Visitor Use Management Framework was provided followed by case studies using the Petroglyph National Monument Visitor Use Management Plan and USFS Pike National Forest Bear Creek Watershed Restoration Project.
+Interagency Visitor Use Management Council members and technical advisers presented a webinar co-hosted by IUCN World Commission on Protected Areas Tourism and Protected Areas Specialist Group and the council.
+The presentation focused on implementing the Visitor Use Management Framework into ongoing projects.
+A brief overview of the Visitor Use Management Framework was provided followed by case studies using the Petroglyph National Monument Visitor Use Management Plan and USFS Pike National Forest Bear Creek Watershed Restoration Project.

 Presenting the new Visitor Use Management Framework VUM Part 1: https://youtu.be/MFGBmB2uArI

 Presenting the new Visitor Use Management Framework VUM Part 2: https://youtu.be/Ld3MZiNzJMQ

 In the following podcast, Jennifer Reed (USFWS) from the Interagency Visitor Use Management Council Executive Committee explores the basic principles and strategies of visitor use management, and the simple, accessible tools you can use to effectively tackle projects involving visitor use of protected areas.
 Learn how you can use the Council’s tools to help you connect people with our healthy landscapes while insuring the landscapes continue to thrive now, next summer, and 50 years into the future.